 The University Corporation uses the standard mileage rate determined by the IRS.
-The current rate is $0.54 per/mile.
+The previous 2022 calendar year rate is $.625 /per mile.

-Please contact Kathleen Bruno at x87920 for information regarding defensive driving requirements.
+Please contact Ricardo Angeles at x87141 for information regarding defensive driving requirements.

 Speakers are frequently invited to present at SF State, sometimes as volunteers and other times for a fee or honorarium.